Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: An analytical framework for LLM-based algorithms

 \paragraph{LLM characteristics and inference service.}

-To analyze the error and cost metrics for an LLM-based algorithm, it is necessary to make certain assumptions about the characteristics and inference service of the LLM(s) used within it.
+For error and cost analysis of an LLM-based algorithm, it is necessary to make certain assumptions about the characteristics and inference service of the LLM(s) used within it.

-Characteristics of LLMs, namely their \emph{capabilities and limitations}, determine what the generated text will be for a specific prompt, and thus directly affect the error metrics of individual graph nodes and the overall algorithm.
-They also affect the cost metrics \emph{indirectly}, via the lengths of prompts and generated texts.
+\emph{Characteristics of LLMs}, namely their \emph{capabilities and limitations}, determine what the generated text will be for a specific prompt, and thus directly affect the error metrics of individual graph nodes and the overall algorithm.
+They also affect the cost metrics {indirectly}, via the lengths of prompts and generated texts.
 Assumptions on LLM characteristics can be task-specific or task-agnostic.

-Assumptions on LLM inference service, on the other hand, are task-agnostic and only affect the cost metrics, not error metrics.
-In particular, they determine the relation between the cost metrics and the lengths of prompt and generated text for each LLM call, the parallelism of multiple LLM calls, among others.
-While LLM inference service in practice can be very diverse, we will see in the next subsection that unified and formal analysis is possible with appropriate abstractions of it.
+Assumptions on \emph{LLM inference service} \citep{yuan2024llminferenceunveiledsurvey,MLSYS2023_c4be71ab,zhou2024surveyefficientinferencelarge}, on the other hand, are task-agnostic and only affect the cost metrics, not error metrics.
+In particular, they determine the relation between the cost metrics and the lengths of prompt and generated text for each LLM call, the parallelism of LLM calls, among others.
+While LLM inference service in practice can be very diverse, we will see very soon that unified and formal analysis is possible with appropriate abstractions of it.